Skip to main content

 Mental model using the name

-The word combination is used so much in day-to-day life that it's easy to remember based on examples.
+The word combination is used so much daily that examples make it easy to remember.

 • Color combination - we just say the same colors in any order make the same combination.